 - 1 tsp paprika , optional (Note 2)

 - 2 - 3 tbsp oil, enough to mostly thinly cover base (I use vegetable or canola)

 - Lemon wedges

 - Finely chopped parsley or dill , for garnish, optional

 - Use scrunched up paper towels to pat the fish dry on both sides.
 This is especially important if you are using thawed frozen fish.

 - Season the fish well on both sides with salt and pepper (key!).

 - Mix the flour and paprika on a plate.

 - Coat fish on both sides with flour, pressing down firmly so it adheres, but shake well to remove excess.
-(Note 3)
+(Note 2)

 - Heat a heavy based skillet (normal or non stick) over medium high heat until you see wisps of smoke.
 Add oil and swirl to coat the pan - it will heat within seconds.

 - Add fish - it should sizzle straight away.
 Shake the pan lightly to move the fish.
 Cook for 2 minutes until golden and crisp, pressing down gently, then flip.
 Cook the other side for 2 minutes until crisp then remove.

-- Serve immediately with lemon wedges and garnished with dill or parsley, if using.
+- Serve fish immediately with lemon wedges and garnished with dill or parsley, if using.
 It starts to lose crispiness after 5 minutes.

 LIFE OF DOZER

 Dozer eyeing off Crispy Pan Fried Fish packed and ready to go to the homeless man…. #Shameless